Former Uber driver was an employee, rules California department

 The board’s ruling came from its Inglewood office in August.
 The case came to light when a lawyer suing Uber on behalf of other drivers posted documents to her website.

-The EDD decision is one of several rulings that appear to undercut how San Francisco-based Uber operates, relying on independent contractors to transport passengers.
+The EDD decision is the third such ruling that appears to undercut how San Francisco-based Uber operates, relying on independent contractors to transport passengers.

-Among the others were rulings by a Florida regulatory agency in May, the California Labor Commissioner in June, and another case earlier this year in which a Los Angeles-area Uber driver was classified by the EDD as an employee and given unemployment benefits.
+The other two were by a Florida regulatory agency in May and the California Labor Commissioner in June.

-But significantly, the ruling from Inglewood is among the first of these cases to be appealed and to have those appeals denied, foreshadowing how other appeals may be handled, some legal experts say.
+More significantly, this is the first of those cases to be appealed and have those appeals denied, foreshadowing how other appeals may be handled, some legal experts say.

 In the Inglewood case, a former Uber driver, whose name was withheld from case documents, applied for unemployment benefits in April 2014.